srikanthbachala20/model-test-repo/README.md

 2. **Model Not Loading**: Check that your model class inherits from `ModelClass` and implements `load_model()`
 3. **Configuration Errors**: Verify your `config.yaml` has valid user_id, app_id, and model_id values
 4. **"inference_compute_info not found" Error**: Ensure your `config.yaml` includes the complete `inference_compute_info` section as shown in the configuration example
-5. **Network Timeouts**: If `clarifai model test-locally` fails due to network issues, try testing the model directly with `python 1/model.py` first

 ### Getting Help
 - Check the [Clarifai Documentation](https://docs.clarifai.com/)
 - Use `clarifai --help` for CLI command help
 - Use `clarifai model --help` for model-specific commands

-## Contributing

-This repository serves as a template for Clarifai model development.
-Feel free to fork and modify it for your own model implementations.